KNOW BEFORE YOU GO

 To protect our forests, please do not bring your own firewood into the park.
-The Emerald Ash Borer infestation is spread by moving infested wood to a non-infested area.
-Wood is available at the park for a suggested donation of $7.
-For information, please call the park at 352-463-3420.
+The emerald ash borer infestation is spread by moving infested wood to a non-infested area.
+Wood is available at the park for $10, including sales tax.
+For more information, please call the park at 352-463-3420.

 Old High Dock